 It: Chapter Two (3)

 This one gets a thumbs down.
 It’s too predictable, too repetitive, too unfocused, too repetitive, and **WAAAAAY** too long.
+I have nothing against long running times, but I don’t want the movie to FEEL long.
 And the entire plot thread involving Bowers should have been removed.
 Nothing with his character works or is even remotely necessary to the plot in any way.
 Ultimately, this movie is a waste of a good cast.
+What a freakin’ mess of a movie.

 Gemini Man (3)